Academic Grants, Awards, and Honors

 Honors in English

-Students who meet the prerequisite, define a project, and secure the support of a department tutor and a second reader may elect to take English 483, 484, the Honors Thesis, and, upon successful completion, graduate with “Honors in English.”
+Students who meet the prerequisite, define a project, and secure the support of a department advisor and a second reader may elect to take English 483, 484, the Honors Thesis, and, upon successful completion, graduate with “Honors in English.”
 For further information, go to Honors Thesis.

 Honors in Creative Writing